HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Adoption of fetchpriority="high" has continued its growth, now appearing on 17% of mobile pages with LCP images—up from [15%](https://almanac.httparchive.org/en/2024/performance#lcp-prioritization) in 2024\.
+Adoption of `fetchpriority="high"` has continued its growth, now appearing on 17% of mobile pages with LCP images—up from [15%](https://almanac.httparchive.org/en/2024/performance#lcp-prioritization) in 2024.
 Preload usage remains low at 2.1-2.2%.
 Both techniques are relatively simple to implement, so there's opportunity for more sites to use them.

-The 0.3% of pages using fetchpriority="low" on their LCP images is likely unintentional, since identifying which image will become the LCP element at development time can be tricky for developers (varies by viewport and content).
+The 0.3% of pages using `fetchpriority="low"` on their LCP images is likely unintentional, since identifying which image will become the LCP element at development time can be tricky for developers (varies by viewport and content).

 #### LCP lazy loading

-Lazy loading is a technique that defers loading offscreen images until they're needed, helping reduce initial page weight and prioritize critical resources.
-It's a valuable optimization—except when applied to the LCP image.
-Since lazy loading waits until an image nears the viewport before fetching it, using it on the LCP element delays the very content users are waiting to see.
+Lazy loading for images means delaying the loading of images until they are needed for eg. loading below the fold images only when they are close to entering the user's viewport, instead of loading all images at page load.
+This helps prioritize critical above-the-fold content.
+Lazy loading is generally a useful optimization, but applying it to the LCP image can be harmful because it delays the main content users are waiting to see.

 {{ figure_markup(
   caption="Percentage of desktop and mobile pages that lazy load the LCP image.",